leandromasotti/medical_app_demo/backend/README.md

 - `npm run format`: Format code with Prettier
 - `npm run lint`: Run ESLint to check for code quality issues

-## Swagger Documentation
+## API Testing with Postman

-The API documentation is available at [http://localhost:3001/api](http://localhost:3001/api) when the server is running.
-This documentation is generated using Swagger/OpenAPI and provides:
+A Postman collection is included in the repository (`postman_collection.json`) to help test the API endpoints.
+To use it:

-- A list of all available endpoints
+1. Import the collection into Postman
-- Request and response schemas
+2. Make sure the backend server is running
-- The ability to test API endpoints directly from the browser
+3. Use the collection to test the various endpoints

 ## Data Storage

-Currently, the application uses an in-memory array to store product data.
+Currently, the application uses in-memory arrays to store data.
 In a production environment, you would:

 1. Integrate with a database (MongoDB, PostgreSQL, etc.)
 2. Create repository classes to handle data access